 30 Masterpieces of the Ancient World

 Throughout the series, viewers will gain a new appreciation for the remarkable achievements of our ancient ancestors, and will come away with a deeper understanding of the cultural and artistic connections that bind us to our shared human history.
 Whether you are a lifelong student of ancient history or simply have a curiosity about the world that came before us, 30 Masterpieces of the Ancient World is a must-watch series that will inspire, educate, and entertain.

-30 Masterpieces of the Ancient World is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on April 5, 2013.
+30 Masterpieces of the Ancient World is a series that ran for 1 seasons (36 episodes) between April 5, 2013 and on The Great Courses

+30 Masterpieces of the Ancient World